 Want to know how you can replicate the success of that Zara dress?
-Retail analyst, Ashley Graham looks into the four ways in which retailers are pushing product to achieve the highly coveted viral status.
+EDITED looks into the four ways retailers are pushing product to achieve the highly coveted viral status.

 From accessibility, wearability to meme fashion we give you the inside scoop on how to make a product go viral.

 1. Social Success